 There are several variations of a stress test that may be ordered for different reasons.
 The most common reason is to look for the presence and extent of coronary artery disease (CAD) in someone who is experiencing symptoms.

-“In general, the test allows us to differentiate between healthy heart muscle and muscle that has been damaged by heart attack and whether the blood supply to areas of muscle is compromised,” says Michael Rocco, MD, Medical Director of Cardiac Rehabilitation and Stress Testing.
+“In general, the test allows us to differentiate between healthy heart muscle and muscle that has been damaged by heart attack and whether the blood supply to areas of muscle is compromised,” says cardiologist Michael Rocco, MD.

 The basic, no-frills stress test is known as a stress EKG.
 The patient is wired with a standard 12-lead EKG, then walks on a treadmill.
 As the speed and incline of the treadmill are gradually increased, their heart’s response is monitored.